akkeris/daedalus/README.md

 ### Setting up AWS RDS

  *  `AWS_RDS_SECRET_KEY` - The IAM secret key that must have access to list and describe RDS instances.
- *  `AWS_RDS_ACCESS_KEY` - The IAM access key id that must have access to list adn describe RDS instances.
+ *  `AWS_RDS_ACCESS_KEY` - The IAM access key id that must have access to list and describe RDS instances.
  *  `AWS_RDS_REGIONS` - A comma delimited list of regions to crawl for RDS instances.

 ## Debugging